 Cáceres relayed the conditions at the Conroe jail on behalf of her husband, telling Truthout that there are 48 detainees to one cell block, with only two toilets for everyone.
 She said that detainees with infected and open wounds were given only painkillers — nothing with which to clean or disinfect their wounds.

 “As a matter of long-standing policy, our company does not take a position on or advocate for any specific immigration policy,” the GEO Group spokesman wrote in his email to Truthout.

-But federal immigration policies such as mandatory detention and the bed mandate policies have been fiercely lobbied for by GEO Group’s political action committee, and the policy ultimately affects the company’s bottom line.
-The company’s profits, along with the rest of the private prison industry, have skyrocketed as a result of the Obama administration’s immigration enforcement policies, which have increased the demand for detention centers.
+But federal immigration policies such as mandatory detention and bed mandate policies have been fiercely lobbied for by GEO Group’s political action committee, and the policy ultimately affects the company’s bottom line.
+The company’s profits, along with the rest of the private prison industry, have skyrocketed as a result of the Obama administration’s immigration enforcement policies, which have increased the demand for migrant jails.

 The company promised last year that it wouldn’t lobby Congress concerning issues related to immigration reform but went back on that promise, spending about $40,000 to lobby both houses of Congress on “alternatives” to detention.

 GEO Group’s political action committee gave $10,000, one of its top contributions, to Henry Cuellar, a Texas Democrat.
 His district prosecuted the most undocumented immigrants for crossing the border and was behind only Arizona for felony prosecutions for reentry offenses, according to a report by Grassroots Leadership.
 He has also championed Operation Streamline, which funnels immigrants into the federal court system.